 In UK there’s no legal requirement to have a first aid kit in your personal car.
 If you’re required to drive as part of your job, it’s recommended that your employer provides you with a first aid kit in order to meet health & safety guidelines relating to the provision of first aid, though again, this isn’t a specific legal requirement.
 However, if you’re driving abroad, be aware that some European countries do have laws which require drivers to carry first aid kits and many also have laws obligating witnesses to an accident to provide assistance, regardless of whether they caused the accident.

 Irrespective of the law, driving with a first aid kit is a good idea.
 Most drivers will be involved in at least one accident in their lifetimes.
-There were 170,993 road casualties in 2017, including 1,793 fatalities.
+There were 160,597 road casualties in 2018, including 1,784 fatalities, according to UK goverment statistics.
 While the majority of injuries were not serious, a significant proportion were.
 A first aid kit could, in extreme circumstances, help save someone’s life until emergency services arrive, and certainly provide comfort and relief to people with less critical injuries.
 Should you be involved in or witness an accident, a first aid kit will empower you to help yourself, your passengers and others.

 The benefits of having a first aid kit in your car aren’t limited to road accidents, of course.
 While you’re out and about, you’ll effectively have a mobile pharmacy in your car.
 Should you need to treat a wound as long as your car is nearby you won’t have to wait long to do so.
 Children are particularly prone to hurt themselves so if you have a family, it’s sensible to keep a stocked first aid kit in your vehicle at all times.
 One NHS study in Oxfordshire found that 15% of injuries resulting in hospital admission happened on the roads and another 25% occurred during leisure activities, where your car kit might also come in handy.